On unified preserving properties of kinetic schemes: Example I: UP properties of DUGKS

 \subsection{Uniform stability}

 Regarding the numerical stability of DUGKS, it is not a main task of the present work to give a rigorous analysis.
-Hence, it is just estimated {\em heuristically} as follows.
+Hence, it is just estimated {\it heuristically} as follows.
 First, since the collision term in DUGKS (see Eqs. \eqref{eq:DUGKS} and \eqref{eq:f_interface}) is integrated with the trapezoidal rule, which is a semi-implicit time discretization, roughly the small parameter $\epsilon$ in the collision term has no direct influence on the time step.
 Indeed, we can think DUGKS as the average of the explicit and the implicit schemes,

-Then DUGKS is equivalent to the Crank-Nicolson type discretization of \eqref{eq:BGK} within second order accuracy, being equipped with the IMEX characteristic.
+Then DUGKS is equivalent to the Crank-Nicolson type discretization of \eqref{eq:BGK} within second order accuracy, being equipped with the IMEX character.
 As is well-known that the Crank-Nicolson type discretizaion is unconditional stable, so is DUGKS as demonstrated by a number of numerical results in previous studies \cite{ref:DUGKS15,ref:DUGKS13, ref:DUGKS-A3,ref:DUGKS-A2,ref:DUGKS-A1}, although the convection CFL constraint,

 is still required theoretically because of the interaction of transport and collision, where $0< \eta < \eta_0$ is the CFL number and $|\xi|_{\max}$ is the maximum discretized particle velocity, $\eta_0$ is some constant.
-We just point in passing that DUGKS has the characteristic of Lax-Wendroff type schemes, thanks to \eqref{eq:DUGKS-flux} or \eqref{eq:f_interface} that has the implication of spatial-temporal coupling.
+We just point out that DUGKS has the characteristic of Lax-Wendroff type schemes, thanks to \eqref{eq:DUGKS-flux} or \eqref{eq:f_interface} that has the implication of temporal-spatial coupling.
 This is evident in the analysis in Subsection \ref{sub:me} below.